marco262/my_wiki/data/dnd/general/sidekicks.md

 Each warrior focuses on offense or defense in their training.
 Choose one of the following options:

 * **Attacker.** The sidekick gains a +2 bonus to all attack rolls.
-* **Defender.** The sidekick can use its reaction to impose disadvantage on the attack roll of a creature within 5 feet of it whose target isn’t the sidekick, provided the sidekick can see the attacker.
+* **Defender.** The sidekick can use its reaction to impose disadvantage on the attack roll of a creature within 5 feet of it whose target isn't the sidekick, provided the sidekick can see the attacker.

 ## Second Wind